DevExpress/DevExtreme.AspNet.Data/README.md

 [![npm](https://img.shields.io/npm/v/devextreme-aspnet-data.svg?maxAge=43200)](https://www.npmjs.com/package/devextreme-aspnet-data)
 [![npm nojquery](https://img.shields.io/npm/v/devextreme-aspnet-data-nojquery.svg?maxAge=43200&label=npm+nojquery)](https://www.npmjs.com/package/devextreme-aspnet-data-nojquery)

-This extension enables [DevExtreme client-side widgets](https://js.devexpress.com) to consume data from the server in ASP.NET applications.
-A widget communicates with the server in the following manner: the widget sends data loading options (filtering, grouping, sorting, and other options) to the server, the server processes data according to these options and then sends processed data back to the widget.
+This library enables [DevExtreme client-side widgets](https://js.devexpress.com) to consume data ASP.NET controllers and handlers.
+A widget communicates with the server in the following manner:
+- The widget sends data loading options (filtering, grouping, sorting, etc) to the server.
+- The server processes data according to these options and then sends processed data back to the widget.

 In this way, you delegate all intensive data operations from the client to the server.
-This significantly improves the performance of DevExtreme widgets.

-The extension can be used with:
+Can be used with:

 * [DevExtreme client-side widgets](https://js.devexpress.com)
 * [DevExtreme-based ASP.NET Core controls](https://docs.devexpress.com/AspNetCore/400263)